blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

       div(phi,C.Mg)   bounded Gauss upwind;
   }

-The number of energy corrector loops is prescribed in the PIMPLE entry of the system/fvSolution dictionary file.
+The number of energy corrector loops is prescribed in the PIMPLE entry of the `system/fvSolution dictionary file <https://doc.cfd.direct/openfoam/user-guide-v9/fvsolution>`_.

 .. code-block:: C

   PIMPLE
   {
       ...
-      nEnergyCorrectors 3;
+      nEnergyCorrectors 7;
   }

 Run the application
 ===================

-In the case directory, run:
+Once the case has been setup, run run `directChillFoam` in the case directory:

 .. code-block:: console

+  $ cd directChillFoam/tutorials/heatTransfer/directChillFoam/Lebon2020
   $ directChillFoam

 Post-processing